appbaseio/Docs/content/docs/reactivesearch/v4/advanced/migration.md

 ---
-title: 'ReactiveSearch: Migration Guide (v4)'
+title: 'ReactiveSearch: Migration Guide'
-meta_title: 'ReactiveSearch: Migration Guide (v4)'
+meta_title: 'ReactiveSearch: Migration Guide'
 meta_description: 'This guide will give you a brief about all the changes in the 4.x release of ReactiveSearch.'
 keywords:
     - reactivesearch